oyname/OYNAME.github.io/api/00_getting_started/build.md

 set(CMAKE_ARCHIVE_OUTPUT_DIRECTORY ${CMAKE_BINARY_DIR}/lib)
 ```

+This makes it easier to find the built examples and libraries after compilation.

 ---

-## Core CMake Options
+## Main CMake options

 ### `KROM_USE_GLFW`

-Enables the GLFW platform layer when GLFW headers and libraries are found.
+This option enables the GLFW platform layer when GLFW can be found.

 - Type: `BOOL`
 - Default: `ON`